DLFundamentals/blog/_posts/2026-03-11-the-secret-low-rank-bias-of-regularized-sgd.md

 The key question is: **what structure does $G_t$ have?**

-## The key observation: one sample gives a rank-1 update
+## Key observation: one sample gives a rank-1 update

 Consider a single training example $x$.
 Since